justin-vanwinkle/inFiltrator/README.md

 ## Output

+All outputs will appear in the `output` folder.

-The filtered results will be a file called `filtered-<input filename>.txt`.
+The file named `filtered-<input filename>.txt` will contain your filtered result.

+The file named `removed_lines-<input filename>.txt` will contain all deleted lines.